Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

 > This extension is not production-ready yet.
 > It is still in development and breaking changes may occur at any time.

+### Current plans

+- [ ] Rewrite the parser function/data source system to be more simple and testable
+- [ ] Increase test coverage
+- [ ] Add more API endpoints
+- [ ] Add more config options, e.g. to disable the cache or have a group/place id whitelist

 ## Installation

 Currently, the only way to install the extension is to clone it from the repository directly.